suewonjp/DNDX.JS/api-docs.md

                     break;
             }

-How to use the _"fallback"_ option:
+How to use the _"fallback"_ option: ( Refer to the concept of [Level](https://github.com/suewonjp/DNDX.JS/blob/master/api-docs.md#levels) )

         // No visual cue for the Global Level dndx().visualcue("Nothing").

-        // "Exterior" builtin visual cue for the Source Group Level dndx(".draggable").visualcue("Exterior").
+        // "Exterior" built-in visual cue for the Source Group Level dndx(".draggable").visualcue("Exterior").

-        // "Swing" builtin visual cue for Pair Level dndx(".draggable", ".droppable").visualcue("Swing").
+        // "Swing" built-in visual cue for Pair Level dndx(".draggable", ".droppable").visualcue("Swing").

         dndx(".draggable", ".droppable").visualcue("fallback").